-The liberal Citizens party has risen to the top of the polls in Spain, receiving 26-27 percent support in two recent surveys against 23-25 percent for Prime Minister Mariano Rajoy’s conservative People’s Party.
+The liberal Citizens have risen to the top of the polls in Spain, receiving 26-27 percent support in two recent surveys against 23-25 percent for Prime Minister Mariano Rajoy’s conservative People’s Party.

-Support for the mainstream Socialists is unchanged at 22 percent while the far-left Podemos has gone down from 21 to 15 percent since the last election.
+Support for the mainstream Socialists is unchanged at 22 percent.
+The far-left Podemos (We Can) has gone down from 21 to 15 percent since the last election.

 The People’s Party started to lose support around the time of the independence referendum in Catalonia in October, which Spanish courts had ruled unconstitutional.